 A QUESTION OF AGE Part 2: Bruce Wayne

 Modern Age Bruce Wayne.
-According to my chronology he is (as of his birthday in February 2011) 48-years-old.
+According to my chronology he turns 48-years-old in February 2011 (making him 48 at the Flashpoint conclusion of the Modern Age).
 Does this seem too old?
 Too young?
 Maybe you’re thinking, “Bruce looks a hell of a lot younger than 48.”
 Well, that argument can be thrown right out the window due to a string of seemingly pedantic but important factors.
 Modern Age Bruce has been resurrected from the dead by metahuman power (Super Powers), re-generated by a Lazarus Pit (Birth of the Demon), healed by the Holy Grail (The Chalice), psychically healed by metahuman power (Knightquest), killed and resurrected magickally (JLA: Obsidian Age), mended in an Apokoliptian healing-chamber (Superman/Batman: Torment), sent to live as a god for thousands of years on ancient Earth-1 (Trinity), nourished by the Fountain of Life at Nanda Parbat (Resurrection of Ra’s Al Ghul), enlivened by the “lazarus machine” at Vanishing Point (Return of Bruce Wayne), and re-animated by Metron after dying and visiting the New God afterworld (Return of Bruce Wayne).
-And there are more instances like that, but I digress.
+And there are even more instances like that, but I digress.
 There’s a good chance Bruce would look young, fit, and healthy well past his prime.
 But how did I get to 48?

 First, let’s begin with DC’s version of Bruce’s life.
 DC tells us (in Frank Miller’s “Year One”) that Bruce becomes Batman at age 26 in Year 1.
-Robin comes along in Year 3 (age 29).
+Robin comes along in Year 3 (Bruce is 29).
 In Batman #416, which takes place shortly before Jason Todd’s death, Nightwing says that he became Robin 6 years ago.
 So, when Jason dies in what must be Year 9 according to DC, Bruce is 35.
 After Zero Hour retcons and “sliding timelines,” we get to various Greg Rucka ‘tec tales and mini-series (Death and the Maidens) where we are told Bruce’s parents died roughly 25 years ago.
 If Bruce’s parents died when he was 8 (as we are told in Zero Hour), that means Bruce should be 33 around the time of Death and the Maidens, Hush, and other tales of that era, which is impossible.
 Even DC editors realized this paradox pretty quickly, which is why those “25 years ago” blanket statements were quickly ignored and/or halted.
 Therefore, the next possible reference we can use (and the primary reference that DC editors used towards the end of the Modern Age) is the age of Tim Drake.
-Tim Drake shows up a few months after Jason’s death (Year 10) and is age 13 when he debuts as Robin.
+According to DC, Tim Drake shows up a few months after Jason’s death (Year 10) and is age 13 when he debuts as Robin.
 By mid 2011, according to DC editors, he was 17.
 Therefore, 4 years would have passed since Year 10, making 2011 equal Year 14 with Bruce at 40 years of age.
 This coincides with Grant Morrison’s run in Batman RIP, where we were told that Bruce was in his thirties (and, in my opinion, going on forty).
 This also confirms that Batman, according to DC writers and editors, was in his 14th year of costumed adventuring by 2011.
+(This also implies that DC ended the Modern Age with a 14 year timeline as opposed to my 23 year version.)

 Here’s how I see things.
 Let’s start with Frank Miller’s “Year One.”
-Bruce arrives back in Gotham from his training and traveling abroad in January at age 25.
-By April he is 26 (b-day in February) and has become Batman.
+Bruce, age 25, arrives back in Gotham from his training and traveling abroad in January.
+He turns 26 in February, making him 26 when he debuts as Batman in April.
 Pre-original Crisis tales always put Bruce’s birthday in February, so that fits with Miller’s “Year One.”
-According to my chronology, 22 full “Bat Years” (running from April to March) transpire (up to 2011) making Bruce 48-years-old.
-(26+22=48).
+According to my chronology, 23 full “Bat Years” transpire (up to the Modern Age’s end in 2011) making Bruce 48-years-old.
+(25+23=48).
 Seems simple, right?
 Of course not.
 Let’s start with the one solid fact we know, according to the gospel of Saint Frank: Bruce is 26 in April of his first year as Batman, having just turned 26 two months prior.
 According to my chronology, Bruce’s first year as Batman is 1989.
 During Zero Hour, which was published in 1994, we learn (canonically) that Bruce’s folks died in autumn when he was 8-years-old.
-If Batman’s first year is 1989 and he is 26, then that means Bruce’s folks died in 1971, which in turn means that the February 8 years prior to that (the one in which Bruce was born) was in 1963.
+If Batman’s first year is 1989 and he is 26, then that means Bruce’s folks died in 1971, which in turn means that the February eight years prior to that (the one in which Bruce was born) was in 1963.
 1963 to 2011.
 Do the math.
 Bruce is 48-years-old in 2011.

-- VALHERU: [written a year before the DCnU reboot/relaunch] I think trying to place correct and definitive ages on the Modern Age DC characters is a losing battle.
+- VALHERU: [This footnote was written a year before the New 52 reboot with no knowledge of the reboot.—CC] I think trying to place correct and definitive ages on the Modern Age DC characters is a losing battle.
 I’m as much a stickler for chronology as the next guy, but the problem with ages is that they’re static.
 In fact, age is probably the most untouchable thing in comics.
 As long as DC publishes Bruce Wayne, he’ll always be “in his prime.”
 That means that Dick Grayson’s ceiling will forever be “near-prime,” Tim Drake’s will be “sub-prime,” and so forth (Barbara Gordon might be exempt from this as long as she’s not in “fighting shape,” but even she’ll never be older that Bruce’s mid-thirties).
 That won’t stop writers from giving Tim Drake a birthday every few years, no matter how teenaged DC policy dictates him to be, just like Jeph Loeb kept inventing multiple Halloweens into Year 2.

 I’ve long thought that the best thing to do is not to slide the timeline, but rather slide the progression.
 If Superman and Batman are never going to age, then DC just needs to make them not age; if Dick Grayson is never going to reach his 30s, then make him age slower; Tim Drake can age a little faster, and Damien a little faster than that, but they all have ceilings.
 DC could do a big event crossover, have the whole universe hit by some “Age Wave,” and there’s our explanation.
 Why has Tim had 61 birthdays and he’s only 17-years-old?
 Age Wave.
 How can Batman have had 39 teenage Robins who are all now in their mid-20s yet he’s still under 40?
 Age Wave.
 Let it just be a fundamental force of the DCU.